brianom95/brianom95.github.io/_posts/2022-09-11-kilimanjaro.md

 Tanzania is a stunning and very accessible English speaking country.
 Arusha was great to see and I'm glad we fit in such a diverse safari experience while there.
 I loved learning about tanzanite, the rare blue gem found only below Kilimanjaro, and the markets were amazing.
 With more time I would have taken the $50 flight to Zanzibar for a few days, but that will have to wait.

 I couldn't be more thankful for Ally, Abou, Hiza, Juma, Fabian, Hemed, Seif, Musa & Ridhwan.
 Their diligence made the trip much more special, turning the summit bid into a full team effort.
-In Moshi & Arusha I could tell that pride in ones work was central to Tanzanian culture.
+In Moshi & Arusha, I could tell that pride in ones work was central to Tanzanian culture.
 Our team showed this everyday by going above and beyond in their own ways of helping.
-It was a privilege to learn about Swahili culture, to see the love everyone has for the mountain, the passion for ones work and to have the chance to show the gratitude they deserve.
+It was a privilege to learn about Swahili culture, to see the love everyone has for the mountain, the passion for ones work, and to have the chance to show the gratitude they deserve.
 Something that's clearly appreciated.

 Thank you for reading,
 Asante Sana